boranx/shuriken/README.md

 # Shuriken [![Build Status](https://travis-ci.org/boranx/shuriken.svg?branch=master)](https://travis-ci.org/boranx/shuriken)

-Shuriken is a simple distributed compute engine that can horizontally scalable.
+Shuriken is a simple distributed task executor that can horizontally scalable.
 It uses RabbitMQ as task queue.
 The workers will take the task and then execute.
+You can track results of the task via ```status``` and ```output``` endpoints.

 ## Requirements